 Classical or forced conditioning has long been used to train dogs.
-In the past two decades many dog training professionals have criticized Pavlov’s theory as out dated and inhumane.
-Ivan Pavlov was a Russian in the 1920's and 1930's who experimented with respondent conditioning.
+In the past two decades many dog training professionals have criticized Pavlov’s theory as out-dated and inhumane dog training methods.
+Ivan Pavlov was a Russian dog trainer in the 1920's and 1930's who experimented with respondent conditioning.
 Respondent conditioning is a learning process, in which an innate response to a potent stimulus comes to be elicited in response to a previously neutral stimulus; this is achieved by repeated pairings of the neutral stimulus with the potent stimulus.
 Many critics say a dog experiencing a repeated negative response will achieve a negative result.
 I think this is stating the obvious.
 Any species that gets a negative response backed with a neutral response will eventually become less willing to work.

 Dogs correct one another in specific locations of the body.
 Depending on the location of the bite, strength of bite or push to bump the dog off balance, the correction can be a different message.
 Corrections can be threats or a warning.
 Different levels of fear exist in all species.
 Some levels of fear are good and push all species to learn or survive.

-Only the delusional dog handlers believe life is a controlled, pain free and fear free environment.
+Only the delusional dog trainer or handlers believe life is a controlled, pain free and fear free environment.
 Dogs, when correcting each other, make a specific controlled bite or push to communicate.
 Each level of force is like an adjective describing the importance of the correction.
-Dogs play bite and push with high levels of force.
+Dogs play bite and push with high levels of force as their own instinctive dog training methods.
 The force depends on the relationship of the two dogs or the dog and handler.
 Confidence in hard play is from a good understanding of the two dogs or handler knowing each other’s tolerance levels.
 Similar to human contact sports rules which involve controlled force (e.g. soccer, football), this confidence and understanding are generated from experience playing the game.

 Having a dog respond to a correction, followed by a neutral response, is not a good training method.
-Ivan Pavlov was only proving that dogs can be conditioned to a bell at feeding time and salivate.
+Ivan Pavlov the dog trainer was only proving that dogs can be conditioned to a bell at feeding time and salivate.
 This is one example of many.
 A specific dog (innate response) correction using body language, location of correction, intensity of the bite/push or vocal tone, with an understanding of the dog’s personality, must be followed by positive reinforcement, with no delay in the positive response.
 The positive response must be in a method innate to the dog, such as voice tone, touching and body language.
 When the dog has a positive response to an immediate positive behavior, such as body language, voice or physical movement, the personality of the dog is not suppressed or damaged, and will not reduce the dogs motivation to work.
 Positive reinforcement must be equal or greater than the corrections.
 The ratio can be 1/1 or 7/1.
 Positive reinforcement should always be greater or equal to the correction.
 The higher the positive ratio to the correction the better result.
 Corrections are not a negative; a correction to an unwanted behavior, when combined with a positive reinforcement without delay, will result in a positive result.
+Multi-dimensional balanced training is a combination of force and positive reinforcement.

 If you interview a dog trainer and ask what they do when a dog jumps on them, and the trainer says “turn their back” and “ignore the dog”, do not work with this trainer.
 The